Valerie Perez: Fictional character biography

-Bart arrived to the penthouse of a Las Vegas hotel, only to find Inertia.
-Inertia then led Bart to Valerie, revealing that she was wired to a bomb.
-Faced with the classic choice of saving the girl he loves or Las Vegas, Bart deactivates the bomb and leads the bolt from the cannon around the world to destroy itself (arguably also the classic choice of a speedster).
-Inertia escaped and Bart, after aiding Las Vegas in recouping from the power loss of the cannon firing, returned to the penthouse to find Valerie.
-They rekindled their relationship there until morning.
+Inertia leads Bart to Valerie, revealing that she has been wired to a bomb.
+Faced with the choice of saving Valerie or all of Las Vegas, Bart deactivates the bomb and leads the bolt from the cannon around the world to destroy itself.
+After aiding Las Vegas in recouping from the power loss of the cannon firing, Bart returns to the penthouse to find Valerie safe.